+ Free Shipping

-Stylish design with small footprint is great for a bedroom.
+Stylish design with a narrow footprint.
+Great for bedrooms or other tight spaces.
 Tells you when it's time to check the filters and includes remote.
-HEPA and carbon filtration only - no ionizer or electronic device.
+HEPA and carbon filtration only.
 Lightweight and easy to move.

 As pet owners, we are allergic to the flakes of skin or dried saliva from animals with fur or feathers.
 They get suspended in the air.
 Eventually, this pet dander clings to bed sheets, furniture, clothing and many other areas of your home.
 To prevent these particles from triggering your allergies, we’ve designed our air purifiers with advanced HEPA filter technology that is both effective and safe.
 This removes 98%-99.99% of pet allergies from the air.
 Additionally, all recommended purifiers provide pet odor control, relieving unwanted smells.